-- "Total capital" or "total net capital" refers to total net capital (capital neto), as such term is determined based on the Mexican Banking Law and the Rules for Capitalization referred to below. - "Tier 1 Capital" refers to the first part of the basic portion (parte básica1) of the total net capital, as such term is determined based on the Rules for Capitalization.

-- "Tier 1 Capital I" refers to the basic portion (parte básica) of the total net capital, as such term is determined based on the Rules for Capitalization. - "Tier 1 Capital II" refers to the second part of the basic portion (parte basica 2) of the total net capital, as such term is determined based on the Rules for Capitalization. - "Tier 2 Capital" refers to the additional portion (parte complementaria) of the total net capital, as such term is determined based on the Rules for Capitalization. - "Capital Ratio" refers to the ratio of the total net capital (capital neto) to risk-weighted assets calculated in accordance with the methodology established from time to time by the Ministry of Finance and Public Credit (Secretaría de Hacienda y Crédito Público, or the SHCP) or the CNBV, as the case may be, pursuant to the Rules for Capitalization and the Mexican Capitalization Requirements. - "General Rules Applicable to Mexican Banks" means the General Rules Applicable to Mexican Banks (Disposiciones de Carácter General Aplicables a las Instituciones de Crédito) published by the CNBV in the Federal Official Gazette on December 2, 2005, as such regulations have been amended and may be further amended from time to time. - "Rules for Capitalization" means until May 1, 2010 the Rules for Capitalization Requirements of Commercial Banks National Credit Institutions and Development Banks (Reglas para los requerimientos de capitalización de las instituciones de banca múltiple y las sociedades nacionales de crédito, instituciones de banca de desarrollo) published in the Federal Official Gazette on November 23, 2007, and as of May 1, 2010, the provisions regulating the capitalization of banks included in the General Rules Applicable to Mexican Banks issued by the CNBV, as such regulations may be amended or superseded. - "Mexican Capitalization Requirements" refers to the capitalization requirements for commercial banks set forth under the Mexican Banking Law, Rules for Capitalization and the General Rules Applicable to Mexican Banks, as such regulations may be amended or superseded.
+- "Total capital" or "total net capital" refers to total net capital (capital neto), as such term is determined based on the Mexican Banking Law and the Rules for Capitalization referred to below. - "Tier 1 Capital" refers to the basic capital (parte básica) of the Total Net Capital, as such term is determined based on the Rules for Capitalization or Tier 1 Capital 1 plus Tier 1 Capital 2, as such determination may be amended from time to time. - "Tier 1 Capital 1" refers to the amount of the basic capital 1 of Tier 1 capital, as such term is defined in the Rules for Capitalization, including common equity, also known as Capital Fundamental, as such determination may be amended from time to time. - "Tier 1 Capital 2" refers to the amount of the basic capital 2 of Tier 1 Capital, as such term is defined in the Rules for Capitalization, also known as Additional Tier 1, as such definition may be amended from time to time. - "Tier 2 Capital" refers to the parte complementaria (additional portion) of the Total Net Capital, as such term is determined based on the Rules for Capitalization. - "Capital Ratios" refers to each of the ratios of (i)(a) the Total Net Capital (capital neto), (b) Capital Fundamental or (c) Tier 1 Capital to (ii) risk- weighted assets calculated in accordance with the methodology established from time to time by the Ministry of Finance and Public Credit (Secretaría de Hacienda y Crédito Público, or the SHCP) or the CNBV, as the case may be, pursuant to the Rules for Capitalization and the Mexican Capitalization Requirements. - "General Rules Applicable to Mexican Banks" means the General Rules Applicable to Mexican Banks (Disposiciones de Carácter General Aplicables a las Instituciones de Crédito) published by the CNBV in the Federal Official Gazette on December 2, 2005, as such regulations have been amended and may be further amended from time to time. - "Rules for Capitalization" means until May 1, 2010 the Rules for Capitalization Requirements of Commercial Banks National Credit Institutions and Development Banks (Reglas para los requerimientos de capitalización de las instituciones de banca múltiple y las sociedades nacionales de crédito, instituciones de banca de desarrollo) published in the Federal Official Gazette on November 23, 2007, and as of May 1, 2010, the provisions regulating the capitalization of banks included in the General Rules Applicable to Mexican Banks issued by the CNBV, as such regulations may be amended or superseded. - "Mexican Capitalization Requirements" refers to the capitalization requirements for commercial banks set forth under the Mexican Banking Law, Rules for Capitalization and the General Rules Applicable to Mexican Banks, as such regulations may be amended or superseded.